vezzolter/DSA/Algorithms/TreeAlgorithms/InorderTraversal/InorderTraversal.md

 # &#128161; Overview
 **Inorder traversal** is a fundamental algorithm for visiting nodes in a binary tree.
-When you think of traversal names as root placement plus left-to-right reading order, it is possible to observe that the name «inorder» means the root is visited IN between the left and right subtrees.
+When you think of traversal names as root placement plus left-to-right reading order, it is possible to observe that the name «INorder» means the root is visited IN between the left and right subtrees.
 Knowledge and understanding of it lay a solid foundation for algorithmic design and tackling more complex problem-solving strategies.
 <p align="center"><img src="./Images/InorderTraversal.png"/></p>